UK delays budget as new prime minister tries to fix 'economic crisis' - KESQ

 UK delays budget as new prime minister tries to fix ‘economic crisis’

-UK finance minister Jeremy Hunt has delayed his budget by more than two weeks, buying the government more time to make difficult choices about how to tackle the country’s “profound economic crisis.”
+The UK government has delayed its budget by more than two weeks, buying new Prime Minister Rishi Sunak some time to make difficult choices about how to tackle the country’s “profound economic crisis.”

-Rishi Sunak, Britain’s third Prime Minister in seven weeks, took office on Tuesday with a pledge to fix the “mistakes” Truss made.
+Sunak, Britain’s third prime minister in seven weeks, took office on Tuesday with a pledge to fix the “mistakes” Truss made.

-“This will mean difficult decisions to come,” he said in his first speech outside Downing Street.
+He told lawmakers Wednesday that the government would have to take “difficult decisions to restore economic stability and confidence.”

+“But what I can say — as we did during Covid — we will always protect the most vulnerable, we will do this in a fair way,” Sunak said.
+“Leadership is not selling fairytales.
+It is confronting challenges and that is the leadership the British people will get from this government,” he added.

 Truss’ “mini” budget of September 23 crashed the pound and caused a rout in the bond market, sending UK borrowing costs — including mortgage rates — soaring.